Senior Academic – Years 7 to 11

 Year 7 – 9 Curriculum Outline

-The year 7 to 9 pupils are exposed to a multitude of sports and activities: – swimming, basketball, health related fitness, badminton, athletics, handball, gymnastics, outdoor education, volleyball, dance, tennis and squash.
+The Year 7-9 pupils are exposed to a multitude of sports and activities: – swimming, basketball, health related fitness, badminton, athletics, handball, gymnastics, outdoor education, volleyball, dance, tennis and squash.
 We use a multi-functional fitness test assessment, where pupils participate, throughout the year, in different fitness tests to monitor their progress in both skill and health related fitness components.

 GCSE Curriculum Outline